Oslo Hackney review: Cheeky cocktails and creative dishes with a Nordic twist at a versatile venue

 For more of Metro Girl’s restaurant reviews, click here.

-Posted on 29 July 2018, in Bars, Grub, London, Nightlife and tagged cocktails, foodie, Hackney, london, Oslo.
+Posted on 29 Jul 2018, in Bars, Grub, London, Nightlife and tagged cocktails, foodie, Hackney, London.
 Bookmark the permalink.
 Comments Off on Oslo Hackney review: Cheeky cocktails and creative dishes with a Nordic twist at a versatile venue.